The Bag-and-Whisker Plot: A New Bagplot for Bivariate Data: Simulated Data Analysis

 \section{Simulated Data Analysis}

 In this section, we use simulated data to demonstrate the performance of the proposed bag-and-whisker plot under controlled conditions where the ground truth is known.
 To provide a clear benchmark, we compare our method against the widely-used implementation of the original bagplot in the R package \texttt{aplpack}, which represents the conventional approach of a fixed inflation factor and a convex hull visualization.

-We showcase three variants of our adaptive bagplot, corresponding to the control of FWER, FDR and PFER, at level 0.1, 0.01 and 0.5 respectively.
+We showcase three variants of our adaptive bagplot, corresponding to the control of FWER, FDR and PFER, respectively.
+For FWER and FDR we set the nominal levels to 0.1.
+For PFER we set the nominal level to 0.5 which corresponds to Chauvenet's criterion \citep{chauvenet1863manual,lin2025tukey}.

 Each of the following three examples is designed to test a specific aspect of the method: its statistical adaptivity to data contamination, its robustness to correlation structure, and its visual stability in the presence of heavy tails.

 \textbf{Example 1: Statistical Adaptivity in Independent Normal Mixture.} Our first example tests the methods on a subtle normal mixture, designed to assess how the fences adapt to a small, contaminated component.
 We generate $n=5000$ points from the following model: